Don’t replace your key, Let A+ Mobile Locksmith fix it!

 ComplexityAdjusts internal pins to fit a new keyRequires full cylinder removal and replacement

 If your ignition cylinder is still in good working order, rekeying is often the most cost-effective and efficient way to restore vehicle security after lost or stolen keys.
-However, if the ignition becomes difficult to turn, fails to start the vehicle, or shows signs of internal damage, replacing the ignition cylinder may be necessary.
+However, if the ignition is difficult to turn, the vehicle fails to start, or shows signs of internal damage, replacing the ignition cylinder may be necessary.
 A professional auto locksmith can inspect the ignition system and recommend the safest and most reliable option for long-term vehicle performance.

 Cost of Rekeying a Car Ignition